 Lions interview Austin, Cooter for head coaching job

-DETROIT (AP) — The Detroit Lions have interviewed both of their current coordinators for their vacant head coaching job.
+DETROIT (AP) — The Detroit Lions have interviewed two of their current coordinators for their vacant head coaching job.

 The Lions announced the interviews with defensive coordinator Teryl Austin and offensive coordinator Jim Bob Cooter on Tuesday, a day after coach Jim Caldwell was fired .